codinux-gmbh/klf/README.md

 ## Log appenders

-KMP-Log by ships with a lot of log appenders.
+klf by ships with a lot of log appenders.
 Depending on the platform by default these appenders are used:

 ### JVM